cazacov/CarND-Vehicle-Detection/project_writeup.md

  ### 5.1 Perspective-based windows ###

  In the previous project I learned how to do perspective transformation from the car camera image into the bird-eye view.
-The function generate_windows places windows on the road in a rectangular grid and then use inverse transformation to map the back into image coordinates.
+The function generate_windows places windows on the road in a rectangular grid and then use inverse transformation to map them back into image coordinates.
 The advantage of this approach is that the parameters have real world meaning like lane width and length in meters.
 To compensate possible road turns my grid has trapezoid form with the far side being 15 meters wider in left and right directions.
-That corresponds curve radius of about 250 meters.
+That corresponds to curve radius of about 250 meters.

 The resulting window mesh looks like the following: